sandramisigo/Flatdango/README.md

 ## Getting Started

 **Prerequisites**
-1. **Node.js** Ensure you have Node.js installed on your machine to run the JSON server.
+1. **Node.js** :Ensure you have Node.js installed on your machine to run the JSON server.
-2. **JSON Server**You'll need to set up a local JSON server using the db.json file provided.
+2. **JSON Server**: You'll need to set up a local JSON server using the db.json file provided.

 ## Setup Instructions